 Eugene has an active pavement preservation program, funded primarily by local motor vehicle fuel taxes and revenues from a voter-approved bond measure.
 Since 2003, the program has resulted in major street repairs to nearly 300 lane miles of city streets.
-This web site contains detailed information about specific types of pavement repair treatments, information on past and current pavement preservation projects, and links to staff contacts and more information about pavement preservation in Eugene.

 The goal of Eugene’s pavement preservation program is to bring Eugene’s streets back into a relatively good condition and prevent streets from falling into such a state of disrepair that they must be reconstructed.
 Preserving a street through an overlay or similar treatment is four to five times more cost effective than waiting to repair a street until after it requires reconstruction.
 The following criteria are typically used to select streets for repair and rehabilitation.

 - Engineering-based data and needed street rehabilitation and reconstruction from the pavement management system.

 - Geographic distribution throughout the community to ensure all areas of the City receive a benefit from the program.